Rural internet is improving, but it can still be a challenge to find quality home internet. Here are the providers we'd recommend most.

-The choices include the two big satellite internet provider options,, along with other top providers and more preferable connection types.
-Among them, here are my picks for the that are most likely to be available in rural areas, all of which were chosen based on factors including availability, speeds, pricing, data caps and customer satisfaction.
+So which rural internet provider is best for your home?
+Here are my picks for the best providers that are most likely to be available in rural areas, all of which were chosen based on factors including coverage, speeds, pricing, data caps and customer satisfaction.
 Other than listing my top two picks for rural internet service providers first, providers are listed in no particular order.

-Aside from satellite internet providers, CenturyLink has arguably the greatest coverage area of any ISP, largely spanning suburban and rural areas across 36 states coast to coast.
-Most of that coverage, around 77%, comes from its DSL network, which means many rural residents within CenturyLink service areas will likely only be eligible for DSL service.
+Aside from satellite internet providers and T-Mobile, CenturyLink has arguably the greatest coverage area of any ISP, largely spanning suburban and rural areas across 36 states coast to coast.
+Most of that coverage comes from its DSL network, which means many rural residents within CenturyLink service areas will likely only be eligible for DSL service.

-The good news is that 66% of DSL customers will be able to get broadband speeds or higher -- that's download speeds up to 25Mbps and upload speeds of 3Mbps -- and more than a quarter of customers, around 28%, can get max download speeds of 100Mbps or higher.
-So in short, CenturyLink can meet or beat the internet speeds of satellite internet in most service areas, and service comes with a lower price tag (starting at $49 per month), unlimited data and no contracts.
+The good news is that many DSL customers will be able to get broadband speeds or higher -- that's download speeds up to 25Mbps and upload speeds of 3Mbps -- while some may be eligible for max download speeds of 100Mbps or higher.
+So in short, CenturyLink can meet or beat the internet speeds of satellite internet in most service areas, and service comes with a lower starting price ($50 per month), unlimited data and no contracts.

-If CenturyLink's fiber service, Quantum Fiber, is available in your area, consider yourself lucky -- fiber service from any provider only reaches 25% of rural areas, according to the FCC.
-Quantum Fiber comes with two plan options: 100Mbps starting at $50 per month or gig service starting at $70 per month.
+If CenturyLink's fiber service, Quantum Fiber, is available in your area, consider yourself lucky.
+Quantum Fiber comes with two plan options: 200Mbps starting at $30 per month or gig service starting at $70 per month.
 Either plan is a massive upgrade from satellite, DSL or other rural internet connection types, so I'd recommend deciding which speed you need and going with CenturyLink's fiber service if it happens to be available.

 Kinetic offers internet service in 18 states total across the Midwest, South and Eastern US.
 Though available primarily in rural and suburban areas, nearly a third of Windstream's network uses fiber technology.
-Where fiber service is available, Kinetic customers can get download and upload speeds ranging from 25 up to 1,000Mbps, which is among the fastest speeds available from any major rural internet provider.
+Where fiber service is available, Kinetic customers can get download and upload speeds ranging from 25 up to 1,000Mbps.
 These speeds make Kinetic ideal for streaming over wireless connections and online gaming, activities that are often a challenge with rural internet service.

 Service areas not eligible for fiber will have to settle for DSL, but Kinetic's DSL network is better than most.
-More than 86% of households will have access to broadband speeds or higher, while roughly 65% can get speeds up to or higher than 100Mbps.
+The majority of serviceable households will have access to broadband speeds or higher, while roughly two-thirds can get download speeds up to or higher than 100Mbps.

 Regardless of the available network, Kinetic is a great choice for unlimited rural internet service, as all plans come with no data caps or contracts.

-Still, if it's available in your area, Mediacom is one of the best cheap internet providers for rural areas, with service starting at just $20 a month.
+Still, Mediacom is one of the best cheap internet providers for rural areas with service starting at just $20 a month.
 Just know that the cheapest Mediacom plan only comes with 200GB of data, and going over the limit can add up to $50 to your bill.
 More data is available with higher-tiered plans, up to 6 terabytes, but no Mediacom plan offers unlimited rural internet service.